slovely/profilerlite/readme.md

 The website expects a database to be pre configured.
 The SQL to create it is:

 ```
-CREATE DATABASE SqlLog;
+CREATE DATABASE SqlDbLog;
 GO

-USE SqlLog;
+USE SqlDbLog;

 CREATE TABLE [dbo].[__Session](
 	[Id] [int] IDENTITY(1,1) NOT NULL,